 How is the Pupil Premium used at Charlton Primary School?

-Part of the Pupil Premium Leads’ (Deputy Headteacher) role is to:
+Part of the Pupil Premium Leads’ (Head of School) role is to:

 - Ensure that the needs of individual Pupil Premium children are met